IronOxidizer/instant-pi/README.md

 **TODO:**
 - Patch kernel to include dtb so dtb file is nolonger needed.
 Described in K2 here: https://www.furkantokac.com/rpi3-fast-boot-less-than-2-seconds/
-- Consider compiling rootfs into kernel using initramfs (cpio file system in buildroot)
+- Consider compiling rootfs into kernel using initramfs (cpio and initramfs in buildroot filesystem)
 - Last step is to disable logging and kernel output messages, we haven't done this till now to make it easier to debug.